Season's greetings: You can keep learning with TIAH over Christmas, but please note all enquiries will be picked up on January 5.

 New opportunity in wine

-Most vineyards are in the South of England, and Kent has almost twice the amount of planted grape areas as any other county in England.
+Most vineyards are in the South of England, and Kent has almost twice the number of planted grape areas of any other county in England.
 However, you can find commercial vineyards as far north as Yorkshire and even Scotland.

 The increasing temperatures driven by climate change and the right type of soils and land in England, particularly in Kent and the South Downs, means we now compete on quality and flavour with other wine-producing regions globally.